Emeka-asogwa/Week8_and_9-Ruby/README.md

 - The `::` Syntax is used to access constants (Modules, Classes, etc)
 - It is convention to only capitalize the first letter when defining Class and Module constants like Apple
 - It is convention to capitalize and underscore the entire name when defining value constants like FOUNDED_BY

+## Object Oriented Programming (OOP) in Ruby

+Ruby is an object-oriented-programming language (OOP) that uses classes as blueprints for objects.

+Some terminologies in OOP

+- **Encapsulation**